weiwei129qw/BPTRM/README.md

 ## 🤯 Dataset

-To investigate the effectiveness of VulDecgre in vulnerability detection, we adopt three open-source vulnerability datasets and a self-collected dataset from these papers:
+To investigate the effectiveness of VulDecgre in vulnerability detection, we adopt two open-source vulnerability datasets:
 Data.part.01-11.rar

 **References**: